-Figure 2 Laser based wind/dust sensor used for aerosol studies.
+Figure 2 Europlanet funded testing of the DREAMS sensor systems on the ExoMars 2016 (Schiaparelli) lander showing the Laser based wind/dust sensor used for aerosol studies [5].

-In recent studies this technology has been used to measure the size and electrification of individual (micron scale) aerosol particles as well as electrification within dispersing clouds (jets) of particles.
-This has direct relevance to electrification seen in volcanic eruptions and dust re-suspension where adhesion and aggregation (cohesion) are extremely important effects.
-4. Planetary Surface Simulation The combination of low pressure, low temperature, composition and aerosol injection is ideal for recreating the environment of the upper atmosphere of terrestrial planets, gas giants or even moons).
-However, with control of wind flow this facility is also well suited for recreating the environment at the surfaces of terrestrial type planets such as Mars, Earth and Titan.
+4. Planetary Surface Simulation

+With control of wind flow at low pressure and temperature this facility is well suited for recreating the environment at the surfaces of terrestrial type planets such as Mars, Earth and Titan.
 The interaction of wind and the planetary surface, specifically the transport of sand and dust is fundamental to understanding the evolution of the planets' surface and atmosphere.
 Laboratory studies of the entrainment, flow, deposition and erosion are scarce and empirical in nature.
 The effects of low atmospheric pressure, composition, temperature and even gravity can now be studied in detail.
 For example detailed measurements of sand grain trajectories are now being made under Martian pressure and composition in wind tunnel studies.
 This has direct relevance to the recent and still poorly understood observations of active sand transport at the Martian surface.

+Figure 3 Inside the simulator during pre-testing of SuperCam for NASA's Mars2020 mission, related projects also funded by Europlanet [4].

+5. Conclusion

-Figure 3 Inside the simulator showing a new PIV (particle image velocimetry) system using high speed imaging and laser sheets.
-5. Conclusion This planetary simulation facility has many unique and recently improved features which make it well suited for both planetary research applications and the development/testing of instrumentation.
-Details of this laboratory facility will be presented and some of the most recent activities will be summarized.
+This planetary simulation facility has many unique and recently improved features which make it well suited for both planetary research applications and the development/testing of instrumentation.
+Details of some of the most recent collaborative research activities will be summarized.
 For information on access to this facility please contact the author.

+Acknowledgements

-Acknowledgements This laboratory is a member of Europlanet 2020 RI which has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 654208.
-Stefano Alois is supported by the VERTIGO Marie Curie Initial Training Network, funded through the European Seventh Framework Programme (FP7 2007-2013) under Grant Agreement number 607905.
-References - [1] J.P.
-Merrison, et al., Planet.
-Space.
-Sci., 60, 328-335 (2012) - [2] J.P.
-Merrison, Aeolian Research, 4, 1-16 (2012) - [3] C. Holstein-Rathlou, et al., American Meteorological Society, 31, 447 (2014) - [4] S. Alois et al., Journal of Aerosol Science 106, 1-10, (2017)
+This laboratory is a member of Europlanet 2020 RI which has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 654208.